 Hardware removal, debridement of grossly infected bone and soft tissues.
 STIMULAN was used to fill the resulting dead space.
 I.V. antibiotics were administered for 8 weeks.

 Outcome - stage 1

 Infection eradicated, soft tissues healed, infectious lab studies normal (1 month after I.V. antibiotics completed).
 Foot suitable for correction of proximal migration of calcaneus (soft tissue releases) and subtalar fusion.

 Treatment - stage 2

 Subtalar fusion procedure performed.
 STIMULAN was used again to fill the remaining dead space in and around the talus and calcaneus (image with STIMULAN at the fusion stage not included).
-Vancomycin and tobramycin were used to prevent infection recurrence.
 I.V. antibiotics restarted as prophylaxis.

 2 months later hardware removed again due to positive blood cultures.
 Calcaneus cultures were negative however the PICC line catheter tip was culture positive.
 A new PICC line was placed followed by another 8 weeks of I.V. antibiotics.